esphome/esphome-docs/devices/sonoff_t1_uk_3gang_v1.1.rst

 and the same with ``RX``/``TX``.

-There's no need for soldering - for quick job like one time firmware flashing you can just hold pins in respective holes by hand providing ``you are not touching any live contacts``, only the wires.
+There's no need for soldering - for quick job like one time firmware flashing you can just hold pins in respective holes by hand provided **you are not touching any live contacts**, only the wires.

 .. note::